 It’s the right thing to do.

 A few years ago, my daughter had saved enough to take one hundred dollars to the mall.
 She handed her hundred over to her dad for safe keeping.
-Blake put the money in his front pocket and I’m sure you can guess the rest of the story.
+Steve put the money in his front pocket and I’m sure you can guess the rest of the story.
 Somewhere between Justice and Auntie Anne’s, the hundred was lost.
 We retraced our steps and talked to cashiers and mall information to no avail.
 The money was gone.
 It was heartbreaking.

 Put yourself in the loser’s shoes.
 Don’t make them weep!